efuller-gov/dm3k/docs/resource_allocation_101.md

 > NOTE: For a good example of contains indications, see */example/AllocationOfStaffToTasksUserStoriesCustomers.json* <p>  In this example, contains relationships define how individual workers (resources) are grouped by speciality and by company AND define how tasks (activities) are grouped into user stories and grouped into customers that want a set of stories such that reward is only achieved if all of a customer's user stories are achieved.

 > NOTE: For a good example of constraints on allocations, see */example/AlienWorldDomination_wShip.json*  <p> In this example, constraints are used to ensure that the alien's can't shoot at a VIP (*missile resource allocation to VIP activity*) unless the turret that fires the missiles is pointed at the city in which the VIP is located (*turret resource allocation to City activity*).

+DM3K enables non-technical users to define resource allocation problems with our UI (for more information on how to define a problem in our UI see [*/docs/user_guide.md*](/docs/user_guide.md))

 ### Understanding Difference Between Types and Instances ###